k-bru/RogueLists/README.txt

-RogueLists\capvenv\roguelists\rogueapp\models.py - contains database model and table structures RogueLists\capvenv\roguelists\rogueapp\urls.py - contains url and slug render logic RogueLists\capvenv\roguelists\rogueapp\views.py - contains logic for views and how pages know what to render
+RogueLists\capvenv\roguelists\rogueapp\models.py - contains database model and table structures RogueLists\capvenv\roguelists\rogueapp\urls.py - contains url and slug render logic RogueLists\capvenv\roguelists\rogueapp\views.py - contains logic for views and how pages know what to render RogueLists\capvenv\roguelists\update-game-table-pythonanywhere.py - web scraping python script that is run daily on host to update DB games/prices

 Local Installation and Setup
 To get started locally with RogueLists, you'll need to follow these steps: